STSSoft/STS.General/README.md

 The IData technology is:

 * 15х times faster than BinaryFormater by Microsoft.
-* 3x times faster than Protocol Buffers by Google
+* 3x times faster than Protocol Buffers by Google.
 * 6x times faster than MessagePack by Sadayuki Furuhashi.

 The output size is: